Gloria Swanson: Personal life

+Swanson was a vegetarian and an early health food advocate who was known for bringing her own meals to public functions in a tin box.

+She was known for her love of fragrances and was often portrayed among her wide collection of bottles.
+For the promotion of Tonight or Never in 1931, given that the movie title was inspired by the Offenthal fragrance name, an unprecedented tie-in advertising campaign was conceived to promote both the movie and the fragrance.

 She was a pupil of the yoga guru Indra Devi and was photographed performing a series of yoga poses, reportedly looking much younger than her age, for Devi to use in her book Forever Young, Forever Healthy; but the publisher Prentice-Hall decided to use the photographs for Swanson's book, not Devi's.
-In return, Swanson, who normally never did publicity events, helped to launch Devi's book at the Waldorf-Astoria in 1953.
+In return, Swanson, who normally didn't do publicity events, helped to launch Devi's book at the Waldorf-Astoria in 1953.

-As a Republican she supported the 1940 and 1944 campaigns for president of Wendell Willkie and the 1964 presidential campaign of Barry Goldwater.
+As a Republican she supported the 1940 and 1944 campaigns for president of Wendell Willkie and Thomas E. Dewey respectively, and the 1964 presidential campaign of Barry Goldwater.
 In 1980, she chaired the New York chapter of Seniors for Reagan-Bush.

 In 1964, Swanson spoke at a "Project Prayer" rally attended by 2,500 at the Shrine Auditorium in Los Angeles.
 The gathering, which was hosted by Anthony Eisley, a star of ABC's Hawaiian Eye series, sought to flood the United States Congress with letters in support of mandatory school prayer, following two decisions in 1962 and 1963 of the United States Supreme Court, which struck down mandatory prayer as conflicting with the Establishment Clause of the First Amendment to the United States Constitution.
 Joining Swanson and Eisley at the Project Prayer rally were Walter Brennan, Lloyd Nolan, Rhonda Fleming, Pat Boone, and Dale Evans.
 Swanson declared "Under God we became the freest, strongest, wealthiest nation on earth.
 Should we change that?"

+In 1975, Swanson traveled the United States and helped to promote the book Sugar Blues written by her husband, William Dufty.
+He also ghostwrote Swanson's 1981 autobiography Swanson on Swanson, which became a commercial success.
+The same year, she designed a stamp cachet for the United Nations Decade for Women, which was her last creative project.